LeanerCloud/AutoSpotting/README.md

   ECS or Elastic Beanstalk.
 * Optimizes for high availability over lowest costs whenever possible, but it still often achieves significant cost savings.
-* Minimalist implementation, leveraging and relying on battle-tested AWS services - mainly AutoScaling - for all the mission-critical stuff:
+* Minimalist implementation (currently about 1000 CLOC of Golang code), leveraging and relying on battle-tested AWS services - mainly AutoScaling - for most mission-critical things:
   * instance health checks
   * replacement of terminated instances
-  * ELB or ALB integration
+  * integration with, ELB, ALB, CloudWatch
   * horizontal scaling
-* Should be compatible out of the box with most AWS services that integrate with your AutoScaling groups, such as ELB, ALB, CodeDeploy, CloudWatch, etc. as long as they support instances attached later to existing groups (this may be problematic for some of them)
+* Should be compatible out of the box with most AWS services that integrate with your AutoScaling groups, such as ELB, ALB, CodeDeploy, CloudWatch, etc. as long as they support instances attached later to existing groups.
+This may be problematic for some of them but in general it works.
-* Can automatically replace any instance types with any instance types available on the spot market
+* Can automatically replace any instance types with any instance types available on the spot market:
   * as long as they are cheaper and at least as big as the original instances
   * it doesn't matter if the original instance is available on the spot market: for example it is often replacing t2.medium with better m4.large instances, as long as they happen to be cheaper.
-* Self-contained, has no runtime dependencies on external infrastructure, except for the regional EC2 and AutoScaling API endpoints
+* Self-contained, has no runtime dependencies on external infrastructure except for the regional EC2 and AutoScaling API endpoints
-* Minimal cost overhead, typically a few cents per month
-  * backed by Lambda, with typical execution time well within the Lambda free tier
-  * all you pay for running it are tiny bandwidth costs, measured in cents/month, for performing API calls against all regional API endpoints of the EC2 and AutoScaling AWS services.
+  * it's not a SaaS, it actually fully runs within your AWS account
+  * it doesn't gather/persist/export any information about the resources running in your AWS account

 ## Getting Started ##